tkhang1999/semantic-food-search/README.md

 * Other settings include `gunicorn`, `whitenoise`, and `Procfile`

 ### 4. Solr setup
-If you need to setup `solr` from scratch, follow the below steps:
+To setup `solr` from scratch, follow the below steps:

 * Download [`solr-6.6.6`](https://archive.apache.org/dist/lucene/solr/6.6.6/), unzip
 and put the folder in the project directory